KrasnitzLab/CNprep/README.md

 ## License ##

-This package and the underlying CNVMetrics code are distributed under the GPL-2.
+This package and the underlying *CNPrep* code are distributed under the GPL-2.
 You are free to use and redistribute this software.

 For more information on GPL-2 License see